 The tools: Tags + segments

-That easier method Terry was looking for came in the form using tags and segments based on contact data.
+That easier method Terry was looking for came in the form using tags to label contacts with important details, which then function as segments she can send to.
 "We're using tags to organize our audience depending on what they've done and how they interact with us," she says.
 "If you're a 2018 ticket buyer, you're tagged with that.
 If you're also a volunteer backstage for a certain year, you're tagged with that.
 If you've donated to us at some point in the past, we have that tag as well."

 The results: Exceeding attendance expectations